-Pave Gibbons Acting Administrative Director Restoration Team 645 G Street Anchorage, AK 99501 contains substantine comment(s) 1-15,
+Pave Gibbons Acting Administrative Director Restoration Team 645 G Street Anchorage, AK 99501 contains substanture comment(s) 1-15.

 I am writing to you at this time to comment on the Exxon Valdez Oil Spill Restoration plan, Vol. 1: Restoration Framework.
-The following is a list of the oint: that I wish to make conc rning this restoration plan:
+The following is a list of the coints that I wish to make concorning this restoration clan:

-1. Instead of using a hierarchial process in which habitat acquisition would only be done as a last resort, habitat acquisition should be given concurrent consideration in the restoration eros ss.

-2. [Habitat rotection]and acquisition, including Surchase of land,] conservation easements and timber frights are the most effective means of restoration and should be the riority use of settlement funds.]

-- 3. 90% of the settlement funds should be used for habitat acquisition 5 to prevent further damage to natural resources and to compens te for lost resources and services on an equivalent resource basis.
-6 - .
-The imminent threat rotection process should be used, otherwise critical forest lands may be logged before they are considered for 7 acquisition.
+- 1. Instead of using a hierarchial process in which habitat acquisition would only be done as a last resort, habitat acquisition should be given concurrent consideration in the restoration area sal - 2.
+Habitat rotection and acquisition, including purchase of land, conservation easements and timber rights are the most effective means of restoration and should be the riority use of settlement funds. - 3.
+Sow of the settlement funds should be used for habitat acquisition 5 to prevent further damage to natural resources and to compens te for lost resources and services on an equivalent resource basis.
+6 - The imminent threat rotection rocess should be used, otherwise critical forest lands may be logged before they are considered for acquisition.
 Regotiations should begin immediately.

-Mr. Gibbons, when I first learned of the Exxon Valdez oil spill and how one of the world's last large pristine wilderness areas had been almost completely destroyed I has extremely saddened and greatly andered that we allowed this to happen and that I has unable to do anything to prevent further destruction to the wildlife of that area.
-As bad as it was when all of the wildlife was impacted immediately without varning, we could only sit back with worry, extreme anger and pitty for those species migrating to this area, totally unaware that they were on a collision course with disaster.
+Mr. Gibbons, when I first learned of the Exxon Valdez oil spill and how one of the world's last large pristine valderness areas had been almost completely destroyed I was extremely saddened and greatly andered that we allowed this to happen and that I was unable to do anything to prevent further destruction to the wildlife of that area.
+As bad as it was when all of the wildlife was impacted immediately without warning, we could only sit back with worry, extreme ander and pitty for those species migrating to this area, totally unaware that they were on a collision course with disaster.

-We can never truly restore this area to what it once was, we can only hove that nature will give new life to it.
+He can never truly restore this area to what it once was, we can only hope that nature will give new life to it.
 However, we must do our best to protect that is left for the wildlife and for ourselves.

-The restoration process must begin now.
-Funds should not be locked 9 away in an endowment.
-Construction projects are not an appropriate use 10 of funds.
+The restoration process must begin now Funds should not be locked 9 away in an endowment.
+Construction rejects are not an appropriate use 10 of funds.
 The wilderness qualities of the region should be protected.
-11 also of importance is the restoration of proheological resources, especially in national parks.
+It has of importance is the restoration of encheological resources, especially in national warks.

-In addition to the above joints, the monitoring program should out be dominated by studies of commercially valuable species, but should give equal consideration to all species in a comprehensive program that evaluates the long-term effects of the spill on the entire coastal ecosystem.
+In addition to the above joints, the monitoring program should of be dominated by studies of commercially valuable species, but should give equal consideration to all species in a comprehensive program that evaluates the long-term effects of the spill on the entire coastal ecosystem.